fl101/awardfares-blog/_posts/2024-02-05-oneworld-25th-anniversary.md

 The alliance's introduction of a three-tier frequent flyer status system was a game-changer, allowing elite status benefits to be recognized across the entire network, a move that greatly enhanced loyalty and customer satisfaction.

-### 5. Adoption of Technological Innovations
+### 5. Technological Innovations

-In 2019, oneworld announced plans to launch a digital platform that would enable customers to enjoy a range of services, including booking flights on all member airlines through a single app, marking a significant step towards digital integration.
+In 2019, oneworld launched a digital platform that would enable customers to enjoy a range of services, including booking flights on all member airlines through a single app, marking a significant step towards digital integration.

 ### 6. Commitment to the Environment

-In 2020, oneworld became the first global airline alliance to commit to achieving net-zero carbon emissions by 2050, showcasing its leadership in the fight against climate change within the aviation sector.
+In 2020, oneworld became the first global airline alliance to [commit to achieving net-zero carbon emissions by 2050](https://www.oneworld.com/sustainability), showcasing its leadership in the fight against climate change within the aviation sector.

 ### 7. Awards